Heinzaybo/Group6-/Use cases/usecase19.md

 ### Failed End Condition

-There is no failed end condition.
+The forecaster is unable to view the desired information or report.
 ### Primary Actor

 A forecaster

 ### Trigger

-When forecaster request to view the capital cities in a region by largest to smallest.
+A forecaster has been requested to fulfill the task by the client.

 ## MAIN SUCCESS SCENARIO